xyliatgithub/IntroInfoSec-2026/Lab4_New/README.md

 The learning objective of this lab is for students to gain the first-hand experience on the machine learning based spam filters and related adversarial attacks.
 Coding experience is recommended, so you might want to work with someone with programming backgrounds.

-## Environment Setup
+> [!Colab Tips]

-For this lab, you will need to use google colab, and you need a google account to use it.
+> For this lab, you will need to use google colab, and you need a google account to use it.
 If you have never used google colab or jupyter notebook before, you can go through this tutorial first: https://colab.research.google.com/github/cs231n/cs231n.github.io/blob/master/python-colab.ipynb.

 ## Introduction